Sunday, March 1, 2026

 2026 We Turn 18 Again Beginning in January!

 28 Jan: Buy four AA batteries Cynthia; she did!
-She also bought a small adult blood pressure cuff, but it had to be a child's size, so it was returned.
+She also bought a small adult blood pressure cuff, but it must have been child size, so it was returned.
 We walked twice and did upper-body workouts at the fitness center.
 And on this day we continued our great progress with being eighteen again.
 We exercise a lot, we eat a lot, and we laugh a lot!
 2.56 Miles

 27 Jan: We had a fabulous day, or was that yesterday?
 Cynthia is elated to feel so great.
 We did our morning stretches, she did the physical therapist's workout, and we did an upper-body workout at the fitness center, followed by a 15-minute walk on the trail.
 How exciting is this?
 The best part of workouts and walking is the exhilaration.
 Ron is making great progress with Volume Four.
 Cynthia worked with DNA correspondence.
 Lauren sent Grandmother a list of questions with answers that might make another book.
 It is a joy to have so many grandchildren.
 Ron is walking the trail earlier tonight.
 2.31 Miles